IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 received RA, if any, or with the Implicit PvD identified by the host interface and the source address of the received RA otherwise.

-In case multiple PvD options are found in a given RA, hosts MUST ignore all but the first PvD option.
+In case multiple PvD Options are found in a given RA, hosts MUST ignore all but the first PvD Option.

-If a host receives PvD options flags that it does not recognize (currently in the Reserved field), it MUST ignore these flags.
+If a host receives PvD Options flags that it does not recognize (currently in the Reserved field), it MUST ignore these flags.

 Similarly, hosts MUST associate all network configuration objects